nuts-foundation/nuts-node/pki/test/README.md

 # Generate chain
 `sh generate.sh` creates the trust chain using the configuration in `openssl.conf`.
+Set your machine time 1+ hours in the past to ensure Intermediate C's CRL is expired immediately.

 All sub/intermediate CAs use the same config and therefore same certificate administration.
 Revocations are currently only generated correctly because of the order of revocation and CRL generation.